This chapter gives advice on how to properly use entities you can call (via function calls, method calls, etc.) in ES6.

 This module does not produce a global variable and is used as follows:

 There is one use case where you still need an immediately-invoked function in ES6: Sometimes you only can produce a result via a sequence of statements, not via a single expression.
 If you want to inline those statements, you have to immediately invoke a function.
-In ES6, you can use immediately-invoked arrow functions if you want to:
+In ES6, you can save a few characters via immediately-invoked arrow functions:

 Note that you must parenthesize as shown (the parens are around the arrow function, not around the complete function call).
 Details are explained in the chapter on arrow functions.